rob4abcba/resume/README.md

 ##### Security
 - Basic overview of cryptography techniques and mechanisms
 - Secure software design and exploitation
-- Support of static / dynamic analysis for code for secure software design.
+- Support of static/dynamic analysis of application code for secure software design.

 ### University of New Mexico
 #### Degree